You may be a candidate for Endoscopic Foramintotomy

 • Sciatica

-• The inability to participate in everyday activities without encountering aggravation
+• Difficulty participating in everyday activities without discomfort

-Because the symptoms of foraminal stenosis are also associated with many other disorders and conditions, it is important to seek a comprehensive and accurate diagnosis right away.
-Dr. T is committed to helping you accurately identify the underlying cause of your pain and other symptoms.
+Because foraminal stenosis symptoms overlap with other conditions, it is essential to seek a comprehensive and accurate diagnosis.
+Dr. T is committed to identifying the underlying cause of your symptoms.

 Our Microspine & Minimally Invasive Approach

-If you are encountering foraminal stenosis, you are not alone.
-You do not have to accept your pain as an unalterable aspect of your daily life.
-Through personalized, patient-centric care, Dr. T at Microspine aims to ensure that each and every patient returns to their previous quality of life free of symptoms.
-From diagnosis to treatment, your health, well-being and quality of life are our unwavering priorities.
+If you are experiencing foraminal stenosis, you are not alone.
+You do not have to accept your pain as a permanent part of your life.
+Through personalized, patient-centric care, Dr. T at Microspine ensures that each patient regains their quality of life, free of symptoms.

 If non-surgical treatments do not provide sufficient relief, Microspine Endoscopic Decompression may be recommended.
-This is the least invasive technique that can be done outpatient under general anesthesia and sometimes under sedation (twilight anesthesia).
-When compared to traditional open procedures, Microspine & minimally invasive surgeries typically yield additional benefits that include:
+This minimally invasive, outpatient procedure is performed under general or twilight anesthesia.
+Compared to traditional open surgery, Microspine minimally invasive procedures offer benefits such as:

-• A reduced risk of scarring or high volumes of blood loss
+• Reduced risk of scarring and blood loss

-• Minimal trauma to nearby muscles and other soft tissues
+• Minimal trauma to surrounding muscles and tissues

 • Less post-operative pain

-Because of their many advantages, Microspine Endoscopic spine surgery is considered the most advanced form of treatment for foraminal stenosis.
-During your procedure, Dr. T may remove bone spurs and other obstructions from the foraminal canals and repair failing intervertebral discs through techniques that make use of remarkably small incisions.
+Because of these advantages, Microspine Endoscopic Spine Surgery is considered the most advanced treatment for foraminal stenosis.
+During the procedure, Dr. T may remove bone spurs and obstructions while repairing intervertebral discs using small incisions.

 We look forward to helping you feel better, faster!
 CONTACT US